FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 9/24/2022)

 (j) Notwithstanding the provisions of this Article V, Section 2, the sitting Board of Trustees may, by a majority vote of those present and voting at a regularly scheduled meeting, vote not to seat a proposed trustee (or qualify an Alternate Trustee), in which event a substitute trustee shall be chosen as if the seat were vacant.

-(b) The President shall be the Chairman of the Board of Trustees and shall preside at all meetings.
+(b) The President shall be the Chairperson of the Board of Trustees and shall preside at all meetings.

 (c) The presence of a majority of members of the Board of Trustees who are entitled to vote shall constitute a quorum for the transaction of business at any meeting of said Board.